wpswings/subscriptions-for-woocommerce/README.txt

 ==  WHAT PREMIUM FEATURES OF SUBSCRIPTIONS FOR WOOCOMMERCE OFFERS ==

 * Create WooCommerce Variable Subscription Product Type and Configure More WooCommerce Subscription Services
+* One Time Subscription:- With Subscription for WooCommerce plugin, admin can enable subscription price for one time purchase for products.
 * Variations On Subscription-Based Product Plans and WooCommerce Upgrade Subscriptions or Downgrade Plans
 * Designation of WooCommerce Subscriptions Start Date and Expiration Date By User or Admin.
 * Automatic Retrying For Failed Payments and Automated WooCommerce Subscriptions Cancellation